-Foothill AIDS Project (FAP) is dedicated to helping people who live with or are at risk for HIV and AIDS in the San Gabriel Valley of Los Angeles County, San Bernardino County, and western Riverside County.
-Our services improve the lives of our clients and their families through comprehensive programs and support.
+Foothill AIDS Project (FAP) is dedicated to helping people who live with or are at risk for HIV/AIDS in the San Gabriel Valley of Los Angeles County, San Bernardino County, and western Riverside County.

-FAP is dedicated to reducing the stigma of HIV and AIDS in our community.
-Our staff has pledged to fight ignorance and promote education and understanding around HIV and AIDS, and to protect the humanity of our clients and their families.
+FAP is committed to reducing the stigma of HIV/AIDS in our community.
+Our staff has pledged to fight ignorance, promote education and understanding around HIV/AIDS, and to protect the humanity of our clients and their families.

 FAP was founded in 1987 by a group of concerned residents who were driven to help their friends and loved ones stricken by HIV/AIDS who had nowhere else to turn and could no longer work full-time.
 In a group member’s living room, this band of Samaritans pooled their own resources to help with buying groceries, rides to the doctor, paying utility bills, and feeding pets.

 As the HIV/AIDS epidemic evolved, so did FAP services.
 At the start of the epidemic, HIV was considered a death sentence.
 Services were designed to provide emergency measures to keep people housed, healthy, and comfortable.

 Today, with the advances in medication and treatment, people living with HIV/AIDS (PLWH) are thriving.
 FAP’s services focus on HIV as a chronic disease that needs regular and pro-active management, much like diabetes, hypertension, and others.